 Customer contracts will typically contain upfront deposits that will be applied against future invoices, as well as customer retainage.
 The intent of any required deposit or retainage is to ensure that the obligations of either party are honored and follow customary industry practices.
 In addition, the Company will typically be paid in advance at the beginning of any support contracts, consistent with industry practices.
 None of these payment provisions are intended to represent significant implicit financing.
 The Company's standard payment terms are thirty days from invoice date.
 Products are fully refundable when returned in their original packaging without damage or defacing less a restocking fee.
 Historical returns have shown to be immaterial.
 The Company offers a standard one-year assurance warranty.
 However customers can purchase an extended warranty.
-Under the revenue standard, extended warranties are accounted for as a service warranty, requiring the revenue to be recognized over the extended service periods.
+Under the revenue to be recognized over the extended service periods.
 Contracts involving an extended warranty are immaterial and will continue to be combined with support revenue and recognized on a straight-line basis over the support revenue term.